TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/Tools/InputOutput/ImportNetwork.md

 # ImportNetwork

+### Overview
-### ImportNetwork tool imports and uses a blank .ang file with the VDFS preconfigured.
+ImportNetwork tool imports and uses a blank .ang file with the VDFS preconfigured.

+### Parameters
 There is only one parameter the user has to input which is the following:

 * **Network Package File**: The file path to the location where the .nwp file is stored on your machine.

+### In XTMF
-As shown in the figures below the Network Package File is a separate innner module and an example of the file path on the right hand side is shown
+As shown in the figures below the Network Package File is a separate inner module and an example of the file path on the right hand side

 ![alt text](images/Image1.jpg "ImportNetwork Images")